ray-project/ray/doc/source/workflows/concepts.rst

 **Objects**: Large data objects stored in the Ray object store.
 References to these objects can be passed into and returned from steps.
 Objects are checkpointed when initially returned from a step.
 After checkpointing, the object can be shared among any number of workflow steps at memory-speed via the Ray object store.

 .. code-block:: python
-    :caption: Returning Ray objects from a workflow.
+    :caption: Using Ray objects in a workflow:

     @ray.remote
     def hello():